voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### March 9, 2023

+Changed pricing and time limits on Transcribe App plans.

 ### February 15, 2023

 This release includes the following: